anushreej022/Student-Record/README.md

 6. **updateDetails()**
    - Handles the "Update" button click in the custom prompt overlay.
-   - Updates details based on the provided input (yet to be implemented).
    - Alerts the user about the successful update.

 7. **cancelEdit()**